jewelsofthought/neshama/site/posts/neshama/judaica/pieces.md

 > "Be not overeager to go to the house of G-d.
 > "Keep (guard) שׂמור רגליך your foot when walking (going) to the temple"

+## Ashrei - אשרי

+Happy is the person who does not follow the advice of the evil doers or stands in the path of sinners.
+Nor sits in the place of צום scornful wrong-doers.
+If he seeks, even delights in, the way the Torah, and conducts himself day and night according to its precepts, he is like the flowering tree planted on the banks of water whose fruit comes forth and provides in its season and leaves remain.
+All that he does will be successful.

 ## Temple